gryphonshafer/cbqz-site/docs/international_open_championships.md

 Yes.
 We’re serious.
 We fully expect there to be enough registrations to support an “adult division”.
 This will be a separate division from the “main event” youth Bible Quizzing division.

+> What will be the material for the IOC meet?

+We expect the material label for IOC will be: "Acts 1-19 (1) Matthew 1-13; 1 Timothy; 2 Timothy; Titus (1) NASB NIV BSB".
+(See the [the CBQ rule book](rules/CBQ_rule_book.md) for an explaiation for what a material label is and means.)

 > How much will IOC cost per quizzer?

 We honestly don’t know.
-Much of the costs of putting on IOC are based on the number of quizzers who participate and travel subsidy needs.
-We are doing everything we can to keep costs as low as possible.
+We know it will cost less than the cost to host the meet at SPU, since we have a sizable grant to help bring down costs per quizzer/team.
+However, we're not yet sure how far down we can bring the costs, and this is why we're deploying this multi-phased approach.
+Much of the costs of putting on IOC are based on the number of quizzers who participate and their travel subsidy needs.

 > OK, should I do right now then?